 There are several types of compensation allowed for patients and their family members.
 Settlements provide compensation for pain and suffering, loss of enjoyment of life, disability, lost wages, and medical expenses for the patient.

 In cases involving death, the surviving family members can file a wrongful death lawsuit.
-These often result in substantial settlements for the family.
+These cancer misdiagnosis cases often result in substantial payouts for the family.
 Damages include the pain and suffering of the decedent before death, the loss of income and services, and payment of medical and funeral expenses.

 Time Deadlines for Filing Missed Cancer Lawsuits

 The statute of limitations for filing a medical malpractice lawsuit in Michigan is generally two years from the date of the malpractice.
 There are only a few exceptions to this deadline.
 These include if the malpractice was only discovered after the two-year period or in cases involving the death of a patient.
 It is essential that you contact our attorneys immediately to avoid missing this unforgiving deadline.

 The lawyers at our law firm have helped individuals who have suffered a cancer misdiagnosis receive substantial payouts.

 - $4,500,000 verdict in medical malpractice wrongful death lawsuit against doctors for the failure to diagnose and treat testicular cancer in a 30-year-old man.
 He was survived by his wife and children

 - $800,000 settlement in an Oakland County wrongful death lawsuit for the failure of a physician to order follow-up testing for a 45-year-old woman with signs of cancer.

 - $650,000 settlement for the wrongful death of a woman who died as a result of a toxic overdose of chemotherapy drugs.